SESA/sesa-papers-overleaf/sosp-21/ja-notes.md

 ## Hank Hoffman: Racing and Pacing to Idle: Theoretical and Empirical Analysis of Energy Optimization Heuristics -- 2015

+"...
+These studies suggest there is a need to revisit earlier results and better understand when the race-to-idle strategy is appropriate in practice and how much energy can be saved using more sophisticated resource allocation schemes"

+"race-to-idle"
+"pace-to-idle"
+"no-idle"
+"optimal"

+"Our empirical results confirm that the pace-to-idle strategy always beats race-to-idle by as much as 20% on x86 and 3X on ARM."

+"CMOS voltage and frequency scaling for combinational logic (P is proportional to v squared times f) does not apply to traditional SRAM circuits, as reducing the voltage in these circuits leads to unacceptable error rates.
+As SRAM circuits are used to implement cache, this means significant portions of the processor do not obey the cube-root law. "

+no-idle - finish work exactly on time without idling Pace-to-idle - use best energy efficient configuration then idle

+Theoretical framework does not account for latencies/penalties associated with sleep states.

+No I/O driven work in which inter-arrival gaps induce spreading out idleness and thus wake penalties have more complex dynamics on latency implications

+Computational kernels no OS or significant IO

 ## Daniel Wong: μDPM: Dynamic Power Management for the Microsecond Era -- 2019

 ## Bestavros: Peafowl: in-application CPU scheduling to reduce power consumption of in-memory key-value stores -- 2020